 Find MAT Programs in Florida Today

 At Ambrosia Treatment Center in Florida, we offer MAT programs for clients who can benefit from this approach.
 Contact us to discuss how we can help you use all the recovery tools at your disposal to begin living the sober life you deserve.
+For funding options, those who qualify will be happy to know we accept both Horizon BCBS and Aetna insurance.
 If you or your loved one are ready to get started today, begin the admissions process and one of our team members will contact you right away.